 Modern dentistry gives you many options to enhance your smile.
 If you have lost a tooth due to a sports injury or a periodontal disease, an implant or a bridge might be good options for you.
 Both of these are good ways to fill the gap between your teeth and restore your chewing abilities.
 A dental implant involves replacing the root of your missing tooth with a strong metal structure that then holds a crown or a replacement tooth.
 A dental implant looks and performs like a natural tooth.

-A dental bridge refers to filling the space with prosthesis.
+A dental bridge refers to filling the space with a prosthesis.
 Instead of the root of the missing tooth, a bridge finds the support from the surrounding teeth.
 The adjacent teeth get crowns, a false tooth is placed in between, and all three are joined with a bridge.
 Depending on the availability of root-bone and the health of gums and the adjacent teeth, your dentist will help you decide which one you should opt for.
-Following comparison between dental bridges and dental implants can help you make a more informed decision.
+Following the comparison between dental bridges and dental implants can help you make a more informed decision.

 Different dental crowns are made of different materials.
-Ones made from ceramics, or a combination of metal and ceramics give you a natural look.
-Dental implants as well as bridges that use quality crowns are not distinguishable from your natural teeth.
+Ones made from ceramics or a combination of metal and ceramics give you a natural look.
+Dental implants, as well as bridges that use quality crowns, are not distinguishable from your natural teeth.
 Implants may have a slight advantage as they involve implanting a single replacement tooth.

 If you do not have enough bone in the roots of your missing tooth, you may not qualify to get a dental implant.
 A dental bridge might be your only option.
-A dental bridge requires scrapping off some of the enamel from the neighboring teeth.
+A dental bridge requires scraping off some of the enamel from the neighboring teeth.
 If they already have crowns, they must be redone.

 Quality dental implants, if taken care of, can last for a lifetime.
 A dental bridge on the other hand usually lasts for about 10 years.
 The base of a dental implant is made from titanium, a strong and durable substance that bonds with the tooth-root very well.
 The natural wear and tear of your teeth may cause a dental bridge to fall off.

-Most dentists prefer dental implants, as they are offer a permanent solution.
+Most dentists prefer dental implants, as they are offering a permanent solution.
 However, you will have to pay more upfront for a dental implant.
 It is important to keep in mind that it is a one-time cost.
 A dental bridge usually needs replacement.
 Your decision to get an implant or a bridge may also depend on your insurance coverage.

 We hope this comparison between dental bridges and dental implants will help you choose the right one for you.